goldcove/Easy-Watch-Winder/README.md

 The code is well commented and should be easy to modify for new and experienced programmers alike.

 ## Software requirements
 Stepper.h built-in Arduino library (Note: Risk of motor overheat.
 See code for comment and fix).
-Determine your stepper motor steps per rotation, this should be listed in the manual (or try the good old try and fail method)

 ## Hardware requirements
 - Ardunio or compatible development board
-- Step motor – E.g. Welleman vma401 (28BYJ-48)) with ULN2003 driver board (https://www.velleman.eu/downloads/29/vma401_a4v01.pdf)
+- Stepper motor – E.g. Welleman vma401 (28BYJ-48)) with ULN2003 driver board (https://www.velleman.eu/downloads/29/vma401_a4v01.pdf)
 - 5mm motor shaft coupler with flange coupling
 - Arduino board
 - Wires
-- USB cable and power adapter (for power)
+- USB cable and power adapter
 - Some sort of housing, e.g. a small box.
-[Photo showing connections on the Arduino](https://github.com/goldcove/Easy-Watch-Winder/raw/master/Easy%20Watch%20Winder%20connections%20v1.0.jpg)
+- Some small screws to attach motor and shaft coupler [Photo showing connections on the Arduino](https://github.com/goldcove/Easy-Watch-Winder/raw/master/Easy%20Watch%20Winder%20connections%20v1.0.jpg)

 ## Development milestones